PMR Records: Early years success

-Ben heard a demo of singer Jessie Ware, met up with her and connected immediately.
-She had a great voice but no songs ready for a debut album, so got to work on it with producer Dave Okumu (former frontman of The Invisible).
-During that time she was introduced by PMR to DJ and producer Julio Bashmore, a creative partnership that spawned the critically acclaimed track ‘110% / If You’re Never Gonna Move’ which ended up on her album.
-Released August 2012 on PMR / Island, the Devotion album peaked at No.5 on the Official UK Album Chart and was nominated for the Mercury Prize.
-Follow-up album Tough Love was released October 2014 and peaked at No.9 in the UK, as well as infiltrating the Top 50 of the Billboard 200.
+Ben met up with singer Jessie Ware after hearing her demo.
+They began working on material with producer Dave Okumu (former frontman of The Invisible).
+During that time, she was introduced by PMR to Julio Bashmore, a creative partnership that spawned the critically acclaimed track ‘110% / If You’re Never Gonna Move’, which ended up on her album.
+Released August 2012 on PMR / Island, her album Devotion peaked at No.5 on the Official UK Album Chart and was nominated for the Mercury Prize.
+Follow-up album Tough Love was released in October 2014 and peaked at No.9 in the UK, as well as entering the Top 50 of the Billboard 200.

-Jessie was tipping a little-known sibling duo called Disclosure, and after remixing her track 'Running', they signed to PMR.
-They sent over a track they had called 'Latch', featuring a singer called Sam Smith and it ended up being released in October 2012 as the lead single from Disclosure's debut studio album Settle ‘Latch’ peaked at No.11 on the Official UK Singles Chart and spent a staggering 55 weeks in the Top 100, propelling its performers and songwriter Jimmy Napes into the mainstream.
-US success saw ‘Latch’ chart at No.7 on the US Billboard Hot 100 chart in 2014.
-Follow-up singles charted high in the UK with ‘White Noise’ No.2, ‘You & Me’ No.10 and F for U (later featuring Mary J. Blige) at No.20.
+Ware was tipping the duo Disclosure, and after remixing her track 'Running', they signed to PMR.
+They sent over a track they had called 'Latch', featuring singer Sam Smith.
+It was released in October 2012 as the lead single from Disclosure's debut studio album Settle.
+‘Latch’ peaked at No.11 on the Official UK Singles Chart and spent 55 weeks in the Top 100.
+The song helped bring wider recognition to Smith, Disclosure, and songwriter Jimmy Napes.
+‘Latch’ charted at No.7 on the US Billboard Hot 100 chart in 2014.
+Follow-up singles charted high in the UK with ‘White Noise’ No.2, ‘You & Me’ No.10, and F for U (later featuring Mary J. Blige) at No.20.

-Album Settle was released in summer 2013 and debuted at No.1 on the Official UK Album Chart and planted in the Top 100 for over a year, some 67 weeks.
+Settle was released in summer 2013 and debuted at No.1 on the Official UK Album Chart and remained in the Top 100 for 67 weeks.
 It went on to secure a Mercury Prize nomination and platinum status in the UK.
-Second album Caracal also debuted at No.1 in the UK, went Top 10 on the Billboard 200 chart, and No.1 on Billboard's Dance/Electronic Chart.
+Disclosure's second album Caracal also debuted at No.1 in the UK, went Top 10 on the Billboard 200 chart, and No.1 on Billboard's Dance/Electronic Chart.
 It received a 2016 Grammy Awards nomination for Best Dance/Electronic Album and was critically lauded, appearing in Top Albums of 2015 lists at Mixmag, Noisey and Slant Magazine.

-In 2014, PMR launched sub-label Beat Club.
-A home to newer talent as its parent label reached wider success, Beat Club's first release ‘People/Oh No’ was from Polish producer Klaves.
+In 2014, PMR launched a sub-label, Beat Club.
+A home to newer talent as its parent label reached wider success, Beat Club's first release, ‘People/Oh No,’ was from Polish producer Klaves.
 It was also home to the first release from SG Lewis, the track 'Warm'.